versx/DCMAgent/README.md

 1. Navigate to the App Store and download/install Apple Configurator 2 (AC2)<br>
 1. In AC2, click on the `Apple Configurator 2` menu and choose `Install Automation Tools`<br>
 1. In AC2, click on the `Apple Configurator 2` menu and choose `Preferences` > `Organization` > click on your org and choose `Export Supervision Identity` in the bottom left<br>
-1. Move the .crt and .der files to the DCMRemoteListener folder and rename them to `org.crt` and `org.der`<br>
+1. Move the .crt and .der files to the DCMAgent folder and rename them to `org.crt` and `org.der`<br>

 ## Installation
-1. Clone repository `git clone https://github.com/versx/DCMRemoteListener`
+1. Clone repository `git clone https://github.com/versx/DCMAgent`
 1. Install dependencies `npm install`
 1. Install pm2 (optional) `npm install pm2 -g`
 1. Copy example config file `cp config.example.json config.json`